 Barn on the Farm Festival

 Barn on the Farm is hosted at Over Farm Market and while it may be relatively unknown, it actually headlined Ed Sheeran!
 Since music artist manager Josh Sanger is behind the festival, it’s no surprise artists like James Bay and George Ezra have headlined a spot.
-I guess you could day, Barn on the Farm is the place to be for undiscovered new music.
+I guess you could say, Barn on the Farm is the place to be for undiscovered new music.

 Gloucester Carnival